 The only complaint that you may think about after using this chain saw is the thumb switch that can be difficult to access when wearing a glove.
 But apart from that loophole, this is a very good chainsaw to have in your household.

 Similar to Black & Decker’s unit, this chainsaw from Husqvarna is designed for the typical homeowner who cuts less regularly than professionals.
-It is equipped with a Smart Start and fuel pump for ease in starting and operation.
+It is equipped with a Smart Start alongside a fuel pump for ease in starting and operation.

-The chainsaw’s motor delivers 3.2 horsepower, enough power for small to medium duty jobs like cutting and pruning.
-The motor features the brand’s trademark X-Torq technology that can lower emissions by up to 60 percent and fuel consumption by 30 percent.
+The chainsaw’s motor outputs 3.2 horsepower, enough power for small to medium-demanding jobs like cutting and pruning.
+The motor features the brand’s trademark X-Torq technology that can lower fuel consumption too, by about 30 percent and emissions by as high as 60 percent.

 Using it for an extended period is possible thanks to its lightweight frame.
-It is also integrated with ant-vibration dampeners that can absorb vibration, so your arms and hands won’t easily get fatigued.
-Consequently, you will be able to work longer with this piece of equipment.
+It is also integrated with ant-vibration dampeners that can absorb vibration, so your hand won’t easily get fatigued.
+Consequently, you will work longer with this piece of equipment.

-This Husqvarna model also has a snap-lock cylinder cover, designed to help you save time in changing the spark plugs or cleaning the unit.
+This Husqvarna model also boasts the snap-lock cover for its cylinder, designed to help you save time in cleaning the unit or changing spark plugs.
 You can also easily check the fuel level by looking at the translucent fuel indicator.

-This unit also has a chain brake that reduces the likelihood of a kickback and causing injury and an air purge function that takes out air from the carburetor for ease in starting.
-Husqvarna backs it with a two-year limited warranty.
+This unit also has a chain brake.
+It reduces chances of a kickback and causing injury.
+It also packs a unique function called the 'air purge' which helps in taking out air from carburetor for ease in starting.
+Husqvarna backs it with a two-year warranty.